aaronrdodd/website/content/blog/2025-03-25-cloudlfare-migration.md

 All of this was very streamlined by the magical cloudflare wizard.
 I noticed that by default cloudflare DNS points to your apex domain rather than `www`, so I spent some additional time configuring a redirect rule to route from `www.mydomain` to `mydomain`.

+## Sticking points

+After I had confirmed that the cloudflare pages site was up and running, I wanted to archive my old repo and rename the new cloudflare repo to `website`.
+This was possible to do in github quite easily but I had to deregister the integration and then reenable it in cloudflare, which
+meant:

+1. Deleting the Github integration
+2. Attempting to create a new pages site until the Github integration
+3. Linking the integration
+4. Backing out of the create new pages wizard
+5. The cloudflare pages was now pointed to the correct and renamed github repo.

+This was an annoying pain point, I could have left it as is but I wanted the repo name on the cloudflare dashboard to represent the actual name of the repo.